 Ash trees on private property are also susceptible to emerald ash borer.
 If you have an ash tree on your property, you should look for the signs of EAB listed above and consult with a certified arborist for recommendations and/or treatment.
 If the certified arborist determines that your ash tree needs to be treated or removed, please let the City know by emailing or calling 311.
 This allows the City arborist to collect data about where ash borers have been found and which trees have been treated.

 - If you are not sure if your tree is an ash tree, this website can help you identify it.

 Prevention of Ash Borer in Public Trees by the Numbers:

 - 783 Trees to Be Treated and/or Monitored

 - 117 Require Removal and Replacement

 Of Somerville's ~900 ash trees, ~783 have been deemed to be in good or fair enough condition to benefit from preventive treatment with TreeAzin or to be in borderline poor condition warranting continued monitoring rather than removal.
-First-round injections for good-to-fair trees began in summer 2016 and will continue through summer 2017, with regular boosters.
+First-round injections for good-to-fair trees began in summer 2016 and will continue with regular boosters.